Leveraging AI in Corporate Social Responsibility: Opportunities, Challenges, and the Path Forward

 Key Takeaways

-• Future aspirations include using AI to improve nonprofit vetting, enhance storytelling, and drive strategic development.
+• Future applications could transform nonprofit vetting, program storytelling, and strategic foresight.

 Thank you for your submission.